Noahhw46/P2P-Chat/README.md

 * Add cool colors
 * More in-chat commands like '/help', '/quit', maybe stuff to change a future nickname, colors, etc.
 * Usernames and passwords

+## Note

+* This project grew kind of out of hand and I stopped uploading to this repo.
+Contact me if you're interested in it.
+Otherwise, it should be a good starting point for anyone looking to do a similar thing.